 2013 The irreverent Broadway show The Book of Mormon hit town winning four Olivier awards and breaking the record for the biggest ever single day of sales in West End and Broadway history.

 Theatre Previous Shows

-Past shows playing at the Prince of Wales Theatre:The Windsors: Endgame
+Past shows that have played at the Prince of Wales Theatre include:The Windsors: Endgame

 Let It Be